 The NetGuardian 480 and the Modbox are just 2 simple examples of powerful RTUs that are compatible with the Modbus protocol.
 Most of the DPS remotes support this protocol - or can be lightly modified by DPS to support it.

 RTUs are a great option when it comes to handling just a few devices.
-However, if you have to monitor 10 or more pieces of equipment, you'll probably want to consider purchasing a master station that can help you deal with the load.
+However, if your network operator have to monitor 10 or more pieces of equipment, you'll probably want to consider purchasing a master station that can help you deal with the load.

 When looking for a master for your Modbus network and other devices, you should look for a master that supports a Human Machine Interface - HMI.
 A Modbus HMI is vital for an operator to be able to read alarm polls and status reports from their Modbus System.

-Usually, a Modbus HMI is accessed in a standard browser window.
+Usually, a Modbus master device is accessed in a standard browser window.
 This allows the network staff to view their Modbus alarms and other messages in English format.
 The HMI simply uses the codes programmed into the system to retrieve the information from the packets of bits.

-Here are some points to keep in mind when looking for a Modbus HMI:
+Here are some points to keep in mind when looking for an HMI monitoring tool:

 Find the most user-friendly interface you can